simonpmw/oldbracia/_posts/2022-10-19-is-beauty-truly-subjective-or-are-there-objective-standards-for-what-is-aesthetically-pleasing.markdown

 ---
 layout: post
-title:  We are Hiring.
-Join us and start earning today
+title:  Is beauty truly subjective, or are there objective standards for what is aesthetically pleasing
 description: Do you own a smartphone or computer?
 Are you tech enthusiast, writer, blogger, developer, online seller or marketer?
 Do you want to make some real money 💰 online?
 Are you tired of creating content everyday?
 Well, this is the last time.
 Post this once with us and let your content earn you money for the rest of your life.
 We need you to earn 💰
 date:   2022-10-19 15:01:35 +0300
 image:  '/images/14.jpg'